behzadayubifar/darooyar/server/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](../LICENSE) file for details.

+This means you are free to:

+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:

+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial — You may not use the material for commercial purposes.